KQM-git/SRL/docs/enemies/fragmentum_monsters/searing_prowler.md

 ---
 sidebar_position: 16
 description: |-
   A machine unit prowling in the Fragmentum.
-Undoubtedly, this monstrosity is not a human creation, but one imitated by the Fragmentum's twisted power.
+Undoubtedly, this monstrosity is not a human creation, but one that was born out of the perversion of the Fragmentum.
   Searing Prowler's attacks will deal extra damage against enemies afflicted with Burn.
 ---